HomeBlogMarketingSEO9+ SEO Metrics You Should Be Measuring

 What is it?

-Organic conversion rate represents the percentage of organic visitors who took the next step you want them to take.
-It’s essentially an action taken on the website, which differes per business.
-The most common examples are: signing up, making a purchase, or filling in a form.
+The organic conversion rate represents the percentage of organic visitors who take the next step you want them to take.
+It’s essentially an action taken on the website, and it differs per business.
+The most common examples are signing up, making a purchase, or filling in a form.

 Why should you measure it?